The Power of Love

 "The frail little boy laid his hand on big Tom's arm and through his tears said, 'Thank you, Tom, it would have killed me.'"2

-And that's exactly what Jesus did for you and me when He died on the cross on Good Friday some 2000 years ago—He took your and my punishment for all our sins so we could be freely forgiven and given God's gift of eternal life.
+And that's exactly what Jesus did for you and me when He died on the cross.
+He took your and my punishment for all our sins so we could be freely forgiven and given God's gift of eternal life.

 "Dear God, I confess that I am a sinner and am sorry for all the wrongs that I have done and sins that I have committed.
 I believe that Your Son, Jesus Christ, died on the cross to pay the just penalty for all my sins.
 Please forgive me.
 I invite You, Jesus, to come into my heart and life as my Lord and my Savior.
 I commit and trust my life and way to You.
 Please give me the desire to be what You want me to be, and to do what You want me to do.
 Thank You for dying for my sins, for Your free pardon, for Your gift of eternal life, and for hearing and answering my prayer.
 Gratefully in Jesus’s name, amen."